Community for Belonging and Equity

 Recognized for Excellence

-Regis University has been recognized for excellence in higher education, receiving a place as one of the nation's 2022-2023 Colleges of Distinction in Equity and Inclusion.
+Regis University has been recognized for excellence in higher education, receiving a place on the nation's list of Colleges of Distinction in Equity and Inclusion.

 Seeks to promote community awareness for 1st generation students and communities as well as create a welcoming environment for all students to network and create new life experiences.
 We hope to bring awareness to the community about our cultures to create tolerance in our ever-changing demographic.